ethanthoma/personal-website/posts/llms_dont_make_sense.md

 >
 > -The Book of Genesis

-OpenAI has very successfully [psyoped](https://en.wikipedia.org/wiki/Psychological_operations_(United_States)) us into thinking scaling was king.
+OpenAI has very successfully psyoped us into thinking scaling was king.
 More parameters, more compute, more data, more more more.
 But, I think they're wrong.
 Transformers can scale really well.
 And so we do scale them.
-But if you think transformers are the final architecture then go off and spend your trillions on training your single model.

 Transformers have one flaw.
 They're not the perfect model.
 Okay, maybe that's more than one flaw deep down but I feel like people forget what we made it for.
-We are at the point where we take a 3D scene, project it onto 2D (pictures FTW) and then...sequence it into 1D just so we can use a transformer?
+We are at the point where we take a 3D scene, project it onto 2D (pictures) and then...sequence it into 1D just so we can use a transformer?
 Huh!?
 We are so lost in desire for better benchmark performance that our models have almost nothing to do with our data?
-Do we just hate statistics that much?

-I feel like on recently, as our mega-transformers of doom hit the fiscal-compute ceiling have we come to terms with maybe, just maybe, we can make better models.
+I feel like only recently, as our mega-transformers of doom hit the fiscal-compute ceiling have we come to terms with maybe, just maybe, we can make better models.
+Models that actually cater to the task at hand.
 In the pre-transformer era we used to build assumptions **into** our models.
-We have the physics formulas for light and projections and so on, so we added this into our models and we got better models, or at least quicker to train models.

-I think this underlines why AlexNet era and transformer is so different.
-A CNN is blazingly fast to train and takes way less data but sure, transformers do predict a bit better.
-I think we need to go back to where we construct our knowledge of the data or the process back into the model.
+In fact, a lot spaces still do!
+To grand effect.
+I think we need to go back to where we bake in our knowledge of the data or of the process back into the model.
 Attention mechanisms are great, they are just **not** all you need.

+The dimensionality of our models are huge.
+So large in fact, imposing constraints probably hurt the model performance no more than a random seed does.
+We can constrain our latent spaces to our data.
+We can build in assumptions.
+We can make our models train faster and conform better.
+People already know this too.
+We already constrain our latent spaces.
+But there's so much more we can do, if we are willing to explore more.